olaf500/GPU-Passthrough-Manjaro-Linux-to-Windows10/README.md

 4. when the VM creation wizard asks you to name your VM (final step before clicking "Finish"), check the "Customize before install" checkbox.

-5. in the "Overview" section, set your firmware to "UEFI".
+5. in the "Overview" section, set your chipset to Q35 and firmware to "UEFI".
 If the option is grayed out, make sure that you have correctly specified the location of your firmware in /etc/libvirt/qemu.conf and restart libvirtd.service by running  `sudo systemctl restart libvirtd`

 ![alt text](https://github.com/vanities/GPU-Passthrough-Arch-Linux-to-Windows10/blob/master/pics/uefi.png)

+**I ran into this bug:** https://bugs.archlinux.org/task/64175#comment183769 had to delete the content in /usr/share/qemu/firmware to make it work, fix is available right now in testing branch, need to re-evaluate after the update

 6. in the "CPUs" section, change your CPU model to "**host-passthrough**".
 If it is not in the list, you will have to type it by hand.
 This will ensure that your CPU is detected properly, since it causes libvirt to expose your CPU capabilities exactly as they are instead of only those it recognizes (which is the preferred default behavior to make CPU behavior easier to reproduce).
 Without it, some applications may complain about your CPU being of an unknown model.
 ![alt text](https://github.com/vanities/GPU-Passthrough-Arch-Linux-to-Windows10/blob/master/pics/cpu.png)

+I also set topology manually but might need to play with it a bit further (1 socket, 2 cores, 2 threads)

-7. go into "Add Hardware" and add a Controller for **SCSI** drives of the "VirtIO SCSI" model.
+7. go into "Add Hardware" and add a Controller for **SCSI** drives of the "VirtIO SCSI" model. (**didn't do that, selected virtio disk bus directly for my drive in step 8**)
 ![alt text](https://github.com/vanities/GPU-Passthrough-Arch-Linux-to-Windows10/blob/master/pics/virtioscsi.png)